-- a) All players are registered with DBU, cf. to Article 6.4.2, and that they, if they are professional players, possess a written player contract with the club licence applicant, cf. to Article 6.4.3. - b) DBU is provided with all necessary information and/or documents relevant to proving that the licensing obligations have been fulfilled, as such obligations relate to the sporting, infrastructure, personnel and administrative, legal and financial criteria set out in Chapters 6-10.
-The club licence applicant must also ensure that DBU is provided with all other documents, relevant for decision-making.
+a) All players are registered with DBU, cf. to Article 6.4.2, and that they, if they are professional players, possess a written player contract with the club licence applicant, cf. to Article 6.4.3.

-c) Any event occurring after the submission of the licensing documentation to DBU, representing a significant change to the information previously submitted must be promptly notified to DBU, i.e. no later than seven working days after the event occurred (including a change of legal form or legal group structure or identity).
-This applies both before and after a licence has been granted.
+- b) DBU is provided with all necessary information and/or documents relevant to proving that the licensing obligations have been fulfilled, as such obligations relate to the sporting, infrastructure, personnel and administrative, legal and financial criteria set out in Chapters 6 - 10.
+The club licence applicant must also ensure that DBU is provided with all other documents, relevant for decision-making. - c) Any event occurring after the submission of the licensing documentation to DBU, representing a significant change to the information previously submitted must be promptly notified to DBU, i.e. no later than seven working days after the event occurred (including a change of legal form or legal group structure or identity).
+This applies both before and after a licence has been granted. - d) The club's visual identity and official name/the name of the team participating in the competition, e.g. crest, logo, other trademarks or official club colours, are owned by the licence applicant and are under the sole control of the club - or the registered member.
+This must be reported to the DBU's licensing administration.